 Yes, in-fact we have 3!

 Dark Carnival runs a very successful kids program offering our Anti-Bullying program, DCKIDS, as well as both BJJ and Muay Thai.
-Starting from age 4, there are two options for children, a dedicated school semester-based program on Tuesday and Thursday afternoons (DCKIDS), or there are kids sessions on the mainstream timetable at 5pm Mondays and Wednesdays (BJJ & MT).
+Starting from age 4 to 15 yrs, there are two options for children, a dedicated school semester-based program on Monday/Tuesday/Wednesday/Thursday afternoons (DCKIDS), or there are kids sessions on the mainstream timetable at 4:45pm Mondays and Wednesdays (BJJ & MT) for kids aged 9 – 15 yrs.

 There is no age limit to learn with us and we are experienced in tailoring training to the level and physical abilities of the student.
 We have trained octogenarians and we also regularly work with people with disabilities.

-We have two showers and two toilets onsite for the exclusive use of our members.
+We have four showers and four toilets onsite for the exclusive use of our members.
 Body wash, shampoo and conditioner are provided.

 In addition to the class-based sessions, open sessions and the kids program, you can work with one of our strength and conditioning trainers who will help you lift your general fitness e.g. through boot camp style approaches and specific areas of strength and conditioning, or assist you with coming back from injuries.